Search Results for

 • CustomWorkflowEvent: The workflow event to process the batch.
 It is CwDm Sample SalesInvoice Archive in this example.

-• CustomItems: The identifier of the data item needs to migrate.
+• CustomItems: The identifiers of the data items to migrate.

 Setting FromValue and ToValue is recommended so users can quickly identify the batch using the visual monitoring tool.